 You will receive guidance in CV writing, professional headshots and show reels, self-taping and practice mock auditions with casting directors.
 There will also be workshop Q&A’s with actors and directors, so you understand about the industry as well as a toolkit to manage your well-being and build resilience and discipline.

-Open to applications from anyone over 18 years old at time of enrolment.
+Applications are welcome for anyone over 18 years old at time of enrolment.
+There are no academic qualifications entry requirements.

 Useful Information